canmom/canmom.github.io/fiction/summoning.md

 You open your mouth...

+...and lest you make this decision rashly, let me tell you everything.

 ---

 This is what you will say.
 "Let God and his Adversary witness: I have called you, Lilith, and let us now be bound."
 Don't bother saying it in Latin, the King's English shall do just fine.
 And when you do this, I will accept your offer, and I will reach out to join your flesh.
 It will draw me in, warm and red and *alive* with fire and potential... oh! that's good...